 Yes.
 Your health care provider is allowed to require that you put your request to amend your record in writing.
-They are also allowed to require that you give them a reason why you want to amend your record.
+Your provider also is allowed to require that you give them a reason why you want to amend your record.